7 Best Strat Pickups (2023) That Enhance Tone

 When dialed in with more saturation, position one really came through with a forward but very musical tone with clear note separation for power chords.
 We also liked position three for a bit of soloing in a distortion-heavy context.

-It is important to mention that this pickguard and 3 pickup set are pre-wired with solderless connectivity, making it easy to install in your strat.
+It is important to mention that this pickguard and 3-pickup set are pre-wired with solderless connectivity, making it easy to install in your Strat.

 Verdict: The EMG DG20 David Gilmour Signature Pre-Wired Pickguard and its set of three single-coil pickups provide great tone that resembles the iconic guitarist’s sound.
 While many would pay handsomely for Gilmour’s tone, some might find this set to be a bit costly, especially non-Floyd fans.